OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/dps/ctb.md

 ---
 title: ctb
-description: This page provides a detailed overview on how to show the cost to borrow of stocks using the ctb function.
+description: "This page provides a detailed overview on how to show the cost to borrow" of stocks using the ctb function.
 It includes usage, parameters, and examples, helping users to effectively retrieve and manage data.
 keywords: